If you're here for Dungeons & Dragons content, you'll probably want to move on. Today I'm writing about Rifts. A lot.

 The Scrap Car Saloon

 Sandrine Quang's saloon is, like most of the buildings in Jugtown, a jury-rigged, ramshackle structure, apparently bolted together from the bits of a half-dozen other buildings.
-Unlike most of the quietly depressing drinking holes in Serendipity, however, the Scrap Car goes for bombast.
+Unlike most of the quietly depressing drinking holes in this neighborhood of Serendipity, however, the Scrap Car goes for bombast.
 Bright orange power cords are strung haphazardly both inside and out.
 A loudly buzzing neon sign advertises “SCRAP CAR - WINE - GIRLS - WILDE - NTERTAINMENT [sic]” in hot pink letters, and loudspeakers pointed in all directions blast skip-ridden recordings of Vietnamese pop, Cajun zydeco, and Gobblely drum n’ screech (often all at the same time).

 Past an entrance guarded by large, largely disinterested doormen lies a poorly lit, smoky, but slightly less shabby interior.
 Beyond what one would expect to find in a saloon – i.e., a bar -- the Scrap Car boasts a small stage for live performances (complete with scavenged sound and lighting system, and which can be surrounded with chicken wire at a moment’s notice) as well as an octagonal pit used to host tough-man tournaments, cockfights, dog fights, and the like.
 (An ill-fated experiment in carnosaur baiting once nearly led to the destruction of the saloon.)